Medical

 Conclusion

-In this current study, an H9C2 Cell model system was conducted to investigate the protective of MEL via anti-apoptotic pathways during DIC.
-Together, the results demonstrate that DOX-induced apoptosis through BCL-2 reduction and MEL moderately restored this, and under stress condition, MLT significantly inhibited apoptosis by substantially increasing the sustainability of BCL-XL in DIC.
-Similarly, MEL moderately inhibits DOX effect on the BCL-2 activity, while treatment with MEL alone displayed no alteration in both critical apoptotic inhibitor agents BCL-2 and BCL-XL.
-Typically, increased in anti-apoptotic level is accompanies with decreased pro-apoptotic levels presented as an increased BCL-2/BAX ratio, which prevents cardiomyocyte apoptosis.
+In this current study, an H9C2 Cell model system was conducted to investigate the protection of MEL via anti-apoptotic pathways during DIC.
+Together, the results demonstrate that DOX-induced apoptosis through BCL-2 reduction and MEL moderately restored this, and under stress conditions, MLT significantly inhibited apoptosis by substantially increasing the sustainability of BCL-XL in DIC.
+Similarly, MEL moderately inhibits the DOX effect on the BCL-2 activity, while treatment with MEL alone displayed no alteration in both critical apoptotic inhibitor agents BCL-2 and BCL-XL.
+Typically, an increase in the anti-apoptotic level is accompanied by decreased pro-apoptotic levels presented as an increased BCL-2/BAX ratio, which prevents cardiomyocyte apoptosis.

 As cell death is central to the clinical limitation of DOX, the underlying mechanisms involved in the anti-apoptotic effects of MLT through the upregulation of anti-apoptotic including BCL-2 and BCL-XL.
-Similarly, since a reduction in the BCL-2 a negative modulator of Beclin1 leads to autophagic dysregulation during DIC.
-Therefore, it’s worth exploring the signalling of both BCL-2 and BCL-XL that are responsible for inhibiting the pro-apoptotic downstream cascades BAX, cytochrome c, caspase-9 and death effector caspase-3, since MLT could hypothetically operate as a cardioprotective mediator in the perspective of DIC.
-Which is in validation with this existing outcome with a significant down-regulation of Bcl-2 activity during DIC and BCL-XL and BCL-2 upregulation with DOX + MEL treatments (figure both)
+Similarly, a reduction in the BCL-2, a negative modulator of Beclin1, leads to autophagic dysregulation during DIC.
+Therefore, it’s worth exploring the signalling of both BCL-2 and BCL-XL that are responsible for inhibiting the pro-apoptotic downstream cascades BAX, cytochrome c, caspase-9 and death effector caspase-3 since MLT could hypothetically operate as a cardioprotective mediator in the perspective of DIC.
+This is in validation with this existing outcome with a significant down-regulation of Bcl-2 activity during DIC and BCL-XL and BCL-2 upregulation with DOX + MEL treatments (figure both)

-This current experiment established an H9C2 cell model system to investigate drug-induced cardiotoxicity and anti-apoptotic protective agent through BCL-2 and BCL-XL pathways.
-The analysis used a single concentration and duration which was 0.5 uM of DOX, 1 uM of MEL with 24hrs incubation and the DOX + MEL treatment applied at the same time.
-The adaptive response gathered from this study depends on the H9c2 cell model and the genes used, on the DOX stimuli, duration of injury together with the experimental conditions.
+This current experiment established an H9C2 cell model system to investigate drug-induced cardiotoxicity and anti-apoptotic protective agents through BCL-2 and BCL-XL pathways.
+The analysis used a single concentration and duration, which was 0.5 uM of DOX and 1 uM of MEL, with 24-hour incubation, and the DOX + MEL treatment was applied at the same time.
+The adaptive response gathered from this study depends on the H9c2 cell model and the genes used, on the DOX stimuli, duration of injury together, and the experimental conditions.
 However, in a further experiment, these parameters could be changed to improve the outcomes.

-In the future, the experiment should also be replicated in a primary cell or can be used in a place of the H9C2 cell line, because cell line often does not adequately reproduce primary cells and could deliver different results.
-Primary cells have normal cell morphology and maintain many of the critical markers and functions are seen in vivo.
-Even though working with primary cells may be more challenging the results collected from primary cells is more relevant and reflective of in vivo models.
+In the future, the experiment should also be replicated in a primary cell or can be used in a place of the H9C2 cell line because the cell line often does not adequately reproduce primary cells and could deliver different results.
+Primary cells have normal cell morphology and maintain many of the critical markers and functions seen in vivo.
+Even though working with primary cells may be more challenging, the results collected from primary cells are more relevant and reflective of in vivo models.

-Moreover, MEL protective role may be enhanced by using variety concentration such as MEL treatment with 2, 4, 6 μM and 4, 8, 12 hrs duration.
-Also, the H9C2 cells could be treated with DOX acutely then with MEL chronically or pre-incubated 1.5 μM of MEL for 24hrs then add 1 μM of DOX with a 12hrs incubation may increase BCL-2 expression.
-A study conducted in H9c2 cells in-vitro model revealed pre-treated with MLT for 24 hrs improved cell survival following DXR treatment at 3 μM for 24 hrs it is possible that longer exposure time to MLT could increase the cells’ antioxidant capacity.
+Moreover, the MEL protective role may be enhanced by using a variety of concentrations such as MEL treatment with 2, 4, 6 μM and 4, 8, and 12 hrs duration.
+Also, the H9C2 cells could be treated with DOX acutely, then with MEL chronically or pre-incubated 1.5 μM of MEL for 24hrs then added one μM of DOX with a 12-hour incubation may increase BCL-2 expression.
+A study conducted in H9c2 cells in-vitro model revealed that pre-treated with MLT for 24 hrs improved cell survival following DXR treatment at three μM for 24 hrs.
+It is possible that longer exposure time to MLT could increase the cells’ antioxidant capacity.

 Furthermore, DOX is reported to elevate intracellular hydrogen peroxide followed by mitochondrial cytochrome c release and apoptosis mediator caspase-3 activation accompanied by up-regulation of pro-apoptotic protein and down-regulation of anti-apoptotic protein.
 Therefore, hydrogen peroxide could be used as a stress inducer in place of DOX to induce cardiomyocyte apoptosis.
 Additionally, since cell death is central to the clinical limitation of DOX, the underlying mechanisms involving pro-apoptotic downstream cascades BAX, cytochrome c, caspase-9 death effector caspase-3 are worth investigating.